bd-j/jades-force-morph/pho/readme.md

    This creates the HDF5 storage files for pixel and meta-data.
    If slopes are present, make separate stores for mosaic and slope pixels.

 3. Create initial catalog (`smallcat.py`)

-   Makes some small tweaks to the detection catalog values (e.g. reversing sign of PA).
+   Makes some small tweaks to the initial detection catalog values (e.g. reversing sign of PA).
 Use the result as `raw_catalog` in the config file.

 4. Background subtraction & optimization loop